Marianne Williamson, with message of love and New Zealand, becomes sensation after debate debut

 “As much fun as I've had laughing at all the understandable hilarious tweets about me today, the mic issue is not funny and yes it did happen," Williamson tweeted.
 "I tried a couple of times to jump in and my mic was not on.
 Particularly wanted in on the subject of race."

-Entrepreneur Andrew Yang, who grabbed even less speaking time that Williamson, also argued that his mic was silenced at times.
+Entrepreneur Andrew Yang, who grabbed even less speaking time than Williamson, also argued that his mic was silenced at times.

 NBC, which produced and televised the debate, said that “at no point during the debate was any candidate's microphone turned off or muted."